SilentRhetoric/WindowSense/README.md

 I want to extend many thanks to the Raspberry Pi Foundation and the countless makers and teachers who comprise the incredible community around these devices that inspired and helped me to create this project.

-Not long after COVID began to reshape our lives I found myself with lots of time at home and an itch to start a new indoor hobby.
-Intrigued by a tech article about someone's Raspberry Pi project, I went down the rabbit hole and soon had one of my own.
-Aside from one semester of C++ in college 15 years ago, however, I had minimal experience with computer programming, so I set out learn on my own.

-I have been continually amazed at the quantity and quality of materials which have been created by this generous community to help people like me learn about computer hardware, coding, and myriad real-world project applications.
-In addition to my gratitude here and some small monetary donations to nonprofits, I also want to give back to this community by paying forward some of the help I have received.
-For that reason, I have enriched this repo with a variety of resources that I found valuable on my learning journey and which I hope will enable and inspire others to become makers of their ideas.

-The WindowSense program creates a graphical display to indicate if the outside temperature will be comfortable if you open your windows for fresh air.
-You can set your preferred inside temperature comfort range with min and max temperature values.
-The program gets hourly local temperature forecasts for the next 8 hours and graphs them relative to your specified inside comfort range.
-You can then see at a glance when it will be good to open or close your windows to maintain a comfortable temperature inside your home.

-When outside temps are forecasted to be within your comfort range, the screen will display a green square, either "high" on row 4 if the outside temperature will be nearer the high end of your comfort range or "low" on row 5 if the outside temperature will be nearer the low end of your comfort range.

-When outside temperatures will be beyond your comfort range, the screen will display additional squares above or below your green comfort range to indicate that the forecast expects hotter temperatures, in progressively redder squares, or colder temperatures, in progressive bluer squares, above or below your green comfort range, respectively.

-The temperature bands represented by the display rows are set dynamically to half of the difference between your inside comfort range low and high settings.
-For example, a comfort range of 65-75 will yield screen pixels that each represent five-degree temperature differences above or below the average, 70, of your comfort range.

-The forecasts are updated hourly and the screen refreshed so that the graph always shows you the next eight hours of expected temperatures relative to your comfort range.

-This function uses the PyOWM library's one_call module to call the Open Weather Map API for a OneCall report that contains various current and forecast data.
-The call requests forecast data on an hourly basis and specifically gets the regular forecast temperatures from the temperature section (as opposed to the "feels like" temperature).

-Finally, the function calls another function draw_graph and passes the list of hourly forecast temperatures to it so that the screen graph can be drawn based on the